Trans Inclusion at Cornell

 4) Important: Once you are finished, remember to click Submit, otherwise your will not take effect.

 Your NetID can be changed only after you have submitted your name change request to Human Resources and they have processed your request.
-To learn more, visit here.

 An employee must go to their local HR person to change their gender marker.
 No documentation is necessary.

-Gender Identity and Sexual Orientation fields in Workday:
+Gender Identity and Sexual Orientation fields in Workday

-Click here to view instructions.
+View instructions for gender identity and sexual orientation fields in Workday.
 For other questions related to LGBT issues, contact the Department of Inclusion and Workforce Diversity at firstname.lastname@example.org or the LGBT Resource Center at email@example.com.
 Questions related about how to make updates in Workday can be directed to the help desk at firstname.lastname@example.org.

 The LGBT Resource Center at Cornell provides resources on the legal name change process in our county, as well as the process for changing other identity documents with name and gender marker (driver's license, passport, birth certificate, etc).
 Resources for students changing their name or identity documents in other states are also available.